shamimfstack/to-do-app/README.md

 # React + Vite
+This is a simple to-do react application.
+I have used vite to install the react project and redux toolkit for statemanagement centrally.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.